The current african underdevelopment is a historical phenomenon. Justify.

 2. The merchantile exploitation by the Europeans.

-Up to the 15th century the level of economy between Africa and Europe was almost the same.
+Up to the 15th century, levels of economy between Africa and Europe were almost the same.

-In Africa there was social, Economic and political development that was superior to some places in the world For Instance;
+Africa had social, economic and political development that was superior to some places in the world For Instance;

-• There were iron smelting Industries in areas like Nok and Meroe,
+• Iron smelting Industries in Nok and Meroe,

 • Egyptians had invented calendar and form of writting known as hieroglyphics.